robyftp/Tree/README.md

-## Why did the house go to the doctor?
-It was having window panes.
+## What did the judge say to the dentist?
+Do you swear to pull the tooth, the whole tooth and nothing but the tooth?